chingu-voyages/v32-bears-team-07/README.md

-ShopApp lets you set up an online shop in minutes with an easy drag and drop builder.
+Popup Shop lets you set up an online shop in minutes with an easy drag and drop builder.
 Or choose a premade template, add your images, description and price.

 Then set up your payment processing, with Stripe integration, and now your shop is ready for customers!